Inca Trail 2026 – Limited spots! Book in advance & secure your place See more

 • Extra Nights in Hotels: Any additional nights in hotels before or after the trek are not included.

-• Personal Porter: While a general porter service for group equipment is included, a personal porter for individual belongings may cost extra.
+• Personal Porter: General porter service for group equipment is included.
+A personal porter for individual belongings may cost extra.

 • Emergency Transport: Any emergency transport or evacuation costs are not included.